wulftone/sinatra-sprockets-slim-backbone-example/README.markdown

 firefox localhost:3000
 ````

+### Heroku deployment

+When deploying to heroku, make sure you use the `--stack cedar` switch, or else it will complain about no javascript runtime:

+    heroku create my_app --stack cedar

 ### Explanation

 I wanted a simple way to get a backbone.js application up and running quickly, so I made this thing!